NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * Refactoring and code clean-up
 * Any potential bug fixes

-**_Disclaimer_**: Please be wary of the fact that this script has approximately <code>3.5 K</code> lines of Bash code and devoured hell of a time from me to write and debug.
+**_Disclaimer:_** _Please be wary of the fact that this script has approximately <code>3.5 K</code> lines of Bash code and devoured hell of a time from me to write and debug.
 You should also consider that this is my first heavy Bash experiment and I may not write quality code in the language since I'm a newcomer to Bash.
 I do not claim that OmniBackup is production ready, that's why I did version the first release at <code>0.1.0</code>.
 Also keep in mind that OmniBackup heavily relies on 3rd-party software which increases the chance for fatal bugs, therefore losing data.
-So, I provide OmniBackup without any warranties, guarantees or conditions, of any kind and I accept no liability or responsibility for any misuse or damages.
-Please use it at your own risk and remember you are solely responsible for any resulting damage or data loss.
+So, I provide OmniBackup without any warranties, guarantees or conditions, of any kind and I accept no liability or responsibility for any misuse or damage.
+Please use it at your own risk and remember you are solely responsible for any resulting damage or data loss._

-**_Credits_**: Special thanks go to my fellow and long-time friend, _Morteza Sabetraftar_ for his help and ideas without whom OmniBackup lacked features or quality.
+**_Credits:_** _Many thanks go to my fellow and long-time friend, **_Morteza Sabetraftar_** for his help and ideas without whom OmniBackup lacked features or quality.
+Another kudos goes to my brother **_Amir_** by releasing me from shopping, cooking and house-cleaning without even mentioning it, an invaluable and priceless assistance that encouraged me even more to use my best endeavours to get this task done._

 Please, feel free to clone and modify it as you wish.
 Pull requests for new features, improvements or bug fixes are also very welcome.